elias-sundqvist/AHKMouseGestures/README.md

 In this class, each gesture is defined as a function.
 The function naming syntax can be described with the following regular expression `(LButton)?RButton_[ULRD]*(_((RButton)|(MButton)|(XButton1)|(XButton2)|(WheelUp)|(WheelDown)))?`.
-> Note: This is subject to change for future version.
-It could for example be nice to have support for keyboard buttons as well, or for using other buttons than RButton for the gesture
+> Note: This is subject to change for future versions.
+It could for example be nice to have support for keyboard buttons as well, or for using other buttons than RButton for the gestures

 The function body can contain anything that a regular autohotkey script can.
 One recommendation, however, is to start the function with `this.start_window.Focus()`, to ensure that any commands sent are received by the correct window.